1200wd/web-coineva/content/use-nulldata-to-store-data-on-litecoin-or-dash-blockchain.rst

 Send a Data Transaction
 -----------------------

-As far as I know there is no GUI wallet offering the option to send a data transaction at the moment, but with some code and the `Python BitcoinLib <{filename}/python-bitcoin-library.rst>`_ it is easy to do.
+With the code below using the `Python BitcoinLib <{filename}/python-bitcoin-library.rst>`_ you can create a Nulldata transaction.

 .. code-block:: python